hitchyjs/hitchyjs.org/source/extensions/discovery.md

 #### On Roles

 Extensions are required to fill a certain role, which is simply a name given as string.
 Roles are important for managing dependencies between extensions.
-By resolving dependencies hitchy is establishing certain order applied to all further processing involving extensions.
+By resolving dependencies Hitchy is establishing certain order applied to all further processing involving extensions.

 There are three kinds of roles: